 I vividly remember all the feelings and thoughts that went through my head when Aidan was diagnosed with Autism.
 I remember worrying about the “right now” problems as I sat in the doctor’s office, how do I get him the right classroom, are medications the right options, how much are his therapies going to cost, why him?
-After I left the doctors armed with a folder jam packed with referrals and reading pantalets, I drove home with a sleeping toddler in the backseat and that’s when the future started to really play games with my head.
-What if he couldn’t get through school, what if he couldn’t work, what ifs were swirling through my brain so fast that I hardly had time to imagine an outcome.
+After I left the doctors armed with a folder jam-packed with referrals and reading pantalets, I drove home with a sleeping toddler in the backseat and that’s when the future started to really play games with my head.
+What if he couldn’t get through school, what if he couldn’t work, what-ifs were swirling through my brain so fast that I hardly had time to imagine an outcome.
 The biggest what if was, what if we don’t have the financial resources to help him prosper and be self-sufficient.
 We have been through a lot of ups and downs since that day 6 years ago, and I have learned a lot along the way and I’m still learning.
 I only recently learned about the ABLEnow program, and I was honored when they asked to partner with me on this sponsored post.

 The cost of a disability like autism is incredibly overwhelming, between medications, therapies, specialists, exc. and many don’t understand that even with private health insurances the copayments alone are enough to put families in debt.
 Luckily, we live in a country that offers public benefits for people with disabilities based on their income.
 However, for far too long people with disabilities could not save for the future without the possibility of losing their public benefits.

-When Aidan was first diagnosed, he had already been expelled from 2 daycare programs and his lack of safety awareness became such a source of anxiety that I could no longer leave him with anyone besides immediate family who were educated about his needs.
+When Aidan was first diagnosed, he had already been expelled from 2 daycare programs and his lack of safety awareness became such a source of anxiety that I could no longer leave him with anyone besides immediate family who was educated about his needs.
 I had to leave my job, my husband was working full time, but his job did not offer benefits, and times got tough.
-We ended up being able to get Aidan on Supplemental Security Income and Medicaid, which helped tremendously, however we could not have over a certain amount in savings and assets to remain eligible.
+We ended up being able to get Aidan on Supplemental Security Income and Medicaid, which helped tremendously, however, we could not have over a certain amount in savings and assets to remain eligible.

-An ABLEnow account can pay for a variety of qualified expenses related to maintaining health, independence and quality of life, such as housing and living expenses.
+An ABLEnow account can pay for a variety of qualified expenses related to maintaining health, independence, and quality of life, such as housing and living expenses.

 It gives individuals a greater sense of financial independence and a reliable tool to build the best life possible.